RagavJanardhan/Family-Tree-Project-React/README.md

 ## Future Plans

 ### Deployment
-- Host the application on Vercel for public accessibility.
+- Deploy the frontend, potentially using platforms like Heroku or Vercel.
+- Integrate Google Cloud Storage or AWS S3 for reliable and persistent data storage, ensuring seamless data retrieval.

 ### UI Improvements
 - Enhance the React front end with better interactivity and styling.